KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 | ..  image:: ../pictures/sIBL_GUI_GpsMap.jpg            |
 +--------------------------------------------------------+

-The *Gps Map* component is embedding a Microsoft Bing Map into *sIBL_GUI*: Selecting some Ibl Sets (Sets with GEO coordinates) in the *Database Browser* component will display their markers onto the Gps Map.
+The *Gps Map* component is embedding a Microsoft Bing Map into *sIBL_GUI*: Selecting some IBL Sets (Ibl Sets with GEO coordinates) in the *Database Browser* component will display their markers onto the Gps Map.

 Interactions: